moby/moby/hack/PACKAGERS.md

 * An amd64 machine
 * A recent version of git and mercurial
-* Go version 1.1.2
+* Go version 1.1.2 or later
+* SQLite version 3.7.9 or later
 * A clean checkout of the source must be added to a valid Go [workspace](http://golang.org/doc/code.html#Workspaces) under the path *src/github.com/dotcloud/docker*.
-See

 ## Go dependencies